vcu-cmsc256-master/github-classroom-for-students/README.md

 ### Steps for getting setup with GitHub
 1. Register for account on GitHub (https://github.com/) using your vcu email address.
 We recommend using a username that incorporates your VCU eID.

 2. Install Git.
-Directions for both Windows & Mac here: http://happygitwithr.com/install-git.html.
-Windows users should follow Option 1 in 7.2.
-Mac users can follow Option 1 in 7.3 if comfortable, otherwise follow Option 2

 3. Setup options in Git.
-If you are using a Mac, go to the terminal (Applications -> Utilities -> Terminal).
-If you are using Windows, open Git BASH, which you should have downloaded in step 3.
-Enter the three lines of code here: http://happygitwithr.com/hello-git.html, changing the first two lines to your own name and email (this should be the email associated with your GitHub account).
-Note that Windows users should read section 8.1 in the above link carefully
+If you are using a Mac, go to the terminal (Applications -> Utilities -> Terminal). .
+Enter the three lines of code here: git config --global user.name 'Rodney Ram' git config --global user.email 'rram@vcu.edu' git config --global --list changing the first two lines to your own name and email (this should be the email associated with your GitHub account).

-4. Generate a SSH key so you don’t need to enter your password every time you interact with GitHub.
-First check to see if you have a SSH key.
-Go into the shell (again, either through Terminal for Mac, or Git Bash for Windows) and complete on this page http://happygitwithr.com/ssh-keys.html, which is Chapter 12 in Happy Git with R.

-5. Follow the instructions here (http://happygitwithr.com/push-pull-github.html) to ensure you can connect to GitHub from your computer.

 ### Steps for downloading and editing assignments from GitHub Classroom